Appsilon/shiny.router/.github/issue_template.md

 TLDR
 Thank you for using our pakcage.
-You can write an issue here, but if you use the following template, it could spare our time to solve the problem.
-Please use tag in the tittle of issue `[BUG, ENH, FR]`
+You can describe your issue here.
+If you use the following template, it will help us address your issue faster.
+Please add a tag to the the issue: `bug`, `enhancement`, `question` or `feature request`.

 ---
 Before you submit an issue, please read the following instruction:

-- If it's the question or feature request, remove the bug report template below and add your content.
+- If it's a question or feature request, remove the bug report template below and add your content.
-- If it's the bug report, use a template below.:
+- If it's a bug report, use the template below.

 Please use or adapt it as needed.